New! Patiently™ by FSA & HSA Store®: Use pre-tax dollars for weight loss treatment. | Get started today

 Flexible Spending Account Eligible Expenses For Home

 According to the IRS, if the cost of improvements increases the value of a home in any way, then the cost of the improvements is reduced by the increase in value of a home.
 The difference would be deemed a medical expense.
-If the property value does not increase due to home improvements, then the entire cost can be included as an FSA eligible expense.
+If the property value does not increase due to home improvements, then the entire cost may be included as an FSA eligible expense.
 In the case of home improvements to accommodate medical conditions, these often do not increase home values and can be included in full as FSA eligible expenses.

 Who determines Eligibility?